Please note that our Forks location will be closed on Sunday, July 25 so our staff can work a community event.

 Participants must bring this completed waiver to the tour:

-Two daily guided bike tours on Sundays from June 13 to July 4.
-Meet at the WRENCH Forks location!
+Two daily guided bike tours on the following Sundays:

 Traditional Trails is supported by Manitoba 150.